8 Hour SAFE Comprehensive: 2022 Originator Essentials

 This 8-hour NMLS continuing education course will instruct mortgage loan originators on a number of regulations that they will have to comply with while taking part in their mortgage loan origination activities.

 The third module covers unique mortgage product solutions for unique customers.
 This module touches on a variety of non-traditional mortgage products.
-We'll review the FHA 203(k) rehabilitation loan, several types of green energy efficient mortgage options, and Fannie Mae's HomeReady® mortgage program.
+We'll cover the HomeStyle Renovation loan, the Good Neighbor Next Door program, reverse mortgages, the VA home loan, and the new Fannie Mae RefiNow loan.

 Please review the Course Syllabus for more details about this course.